shdown/luastatus/plugins/llamacxx/DEV_NOTES.md

-C is undeniably the best programming language out there, but there’s no limit to perfection.
+C is undeniably the best programming language out there, but there's no limit to perfection.
 Sometimes you start to wish there be the following features:
 1. Constructors and destructors for structs, automatically generated from the list of members;
 2. Defer-like chunks of code that get automatically run at the end of the scope (or at least at the end of the function).